jakuski/website/src/content/root/about.md

 ### Experience

+I've recently completed the [Flipside programme](https://www.anewdirection.org.uk/programmes/flipside) which is run by [A New Direction](https://anewdirection.org.uk/).
+An industry-led programme helping people kickstart their careers in digital product design.
+I was taught by some of the best-in-the-business, [ustwo](https://ustwo.com/), [Made by Many](https://madebymany.com/), [Bynd](https://bynd.com/), [Frog](https://www.frog.co/), [Digitas](https://www.digitas.com/en-gb/) and [Normally](https://normally.com/).
-I've previously done a placement at [The One Off](http://theoneoff.com).
+Prior to that, I completed a placement at [The One Off](http://theoneoff.com).
 Here, I worked on a conceptual digital way-finding experience for [FLANNELS Liverpool](https://www.flannels.com/liverpool-flagshp-fl-store-2781), in-store experiences for [Sports Direct](http://www.sportsdirect.com/) and some concepting/ideation work for other international clients.
-_The work mentioned cannot be shown publicly, but please [contact me](/contact) if you would like to find out more._

 ### Currently

-I'm on the [Flipside programme](https://www.anewdirection.org.uk/programmes/flipside) which is run by [A New Direction](https://anewdirection.org.uk/).
-An industry-led programme helping people kickstart their careers in digital product design.
-I'm being taught by some of the best-in-the-business, [ustwo](https://ustwo.com/), [Made by Many](https://madebymany.com/), [Bynd](https://bynd.com/), [Frog](https://www.frog.co/), [Digitas](https://www.digitas.com/en-gb/) and [Normally](https://normally.com/).

-### Work

-I'm also looking for a role (part-time until end of March, full-time after that) as a UI/UX designer or front-end developer.
+I'm looking for a full-time permanent role as a digital product designer/developer.
 I'm open to remote work but would prefer a London-based hybrid/in-person role.
 Please [contact me](/contact) if you would like to get in touch.

 ### Outside of design

-When I'm not in Figma or Visual Studio Code, I enjoy(-_mostly_) working on my car, buying tools I definitely do not need but absolutely want or spinning something up in the kitchen.
+When I'm not in Figma or Visual Studio Code, I enjoy working on my car, buying tools I definitely do not need but absolutely want or spinning something up in the kitchen.
 I'm a massive foodie and love trying new recipes and techniques.
 I also enjoy a nice tea, preferably loose leaf.
 I'm a bit of a tea snob.

 ### Future Ambitions